Nonprofit

 Too many nonprofit boards operate on autopilot — rubber-stamping decisions, avoiding hard conversations, and missing the strategic leadership their organizations need.
 Drew has spent more than two decades helping boards break that pattern.

 Our board development work starts with honest assessment.
 Where is the board strong?
 Where are the gaps?
 What dynamics are holding the board back from its potential?
 From that foundation, we design a development plan that builds the skills, structures, and culture needed for real governance.
+For boards starting with education needs, our nonprofit board training guide explains the core topics and formats.

 The Board Assessment Process